 The wonderful people in this community have counted on us to be their bankruptcy trustee in Vancouver for many years, and they can still expect an excellent relationship with us now that we're a Licensed Insolvency Trustee.

 The new designation also helps in removing the lingering fear people may have in speaking with a bankruptcy trustee.
-That fear could also be what is stopping them from contacting a professional in the first place!
-It's now easier to understand that Licensed Insolvency Trustees provide a wide range of debt management solutions other than bankruptcy, which may include proposals to creditors.
+That trepidation could be be what is stopping them from contacting a professional in the first place!